pgfarley/pgfarley.github.io/openai_retro_contest.md

         obs, rew, done, info = env.step(env.action_space.sample())
 ```

-Gym is useful for all sorts of stuff, and provides access to many diffent types of environemnt's with varying complexity.
-Regardless of complexity of the environemnt ussed, research using Gym will include some top lecel code to invoke this high level reinfocement learning problem strucuture.
+Gym is useful for all sorts of stuff, and provides access to many different types of [environemnts](https://gym.openai.com/envs) and of course programmers can also create their own.
+Regardless of the complexity of the environemnt though, research using Gym will very likely include top level code to invoke the high level reinfocement learning problem strucuture.

-As an example, OpenAI released a [paper](https://arxiv.org/abs/1710.03748) in Competative Self Play in October 2017
+As an example, OpenAI released a Competative Self Play [paper](https://arxiv.org/abs/1710.03748) in October 2017.

 [![Competitive Self-Play](https://img.youtube.com/vi/OBcjhp4KSgQ/0.jpg)](https://www.youtube.com/watch?v=OBcjhp4KSgQ)